Now that you are pregnant and growing life inside of you (which is totally amazing!) You might be wondering what to eat during pregnancy.

-But as a general guideline… what to eat during pregnancy.:
+But as a general guideline on what to eat during pregnancy:

 Your calorie intake needs increase slightly throughout the second and third trimester, and are pretty much unchanged in the first.
 Given you may be experiencing nausea then, this removes concerns about extra calories in the early weeks.

 Regarding your big macronutrients, focus on protein, plentiful good fats and vegetables.
 You may have your own preferences around carbs, and factors such as a high risk of gestational diabetes may mean you have been advised to reduce carbs.
 However for a pregnant woman with no contraindications, there is no reason to avoid carbohydrates.

 The micronutrients in egg yolks, green leafy vegetables (actually All The Vegetables), nuts, seeds, fish, good animal based protein, avocados, cold pressed olive and other oils, fruit, dried fruit and not forgetting sunlight for your Vitamin D, are all hugely beneficial to you and your baby’s development.

 Try ginger for nausea (tea, supplements, fresh) and starchy plain foods like potato rice or bananas may help too.